 Curaçao is best known for its stunning cove beaches and warm, aqua blue waters.
 You’ll enjoy warm weather as you gaze at the vibrant, dutch-inspired architecture or attend one of the many festivals that occur frequently throughout the year.

 This is one of the Dutch Caribbean islands (and the “C” of the “ABC” islands).
 It’s just 37 miles off the coast of Venezuela.
-This island has its fair share of tourists, but is largely residential, making it especially attractive for long stay vacations.
+This island has its fair share of tourists, but is largely residential.
+This makes it especially attractive for long stay vacations.

 For amazing accommodations, try the Avila Beach Hotel in Willemstad.
 It’s the oldest hotel in Curaçao and has a reputation for excellence that is hard to beat.